-We are pulling ourselves up by our own bootstraps as a family.
-A young African-American woman, I am the oldest of 4 children born to a single mother.
-I focus much more on the merits of learning responsibility while still young, growing up as an assistant mother as well as a child, than I do on any lost innocence.
+We are pulling ourselves up with our bootstraps as a family.
+A young African American woman, I am the oldest of four children born to a single mother.
+I focus much more on the merits of learning responsibility while growing up as an assistant mother and child than I do on lost innocence.
 Born and raised in Cincinnati, I earned my BSN in 2004 from XXXX University.
-More recently, in order to more fully prepare myself for your program, I went back to school and successfully completed several graduate level courses in my field.
-I now feel strongly that I am at my optimal level of maturity and an enormous amount of drive to do successfully as a full time graduate student bound for the MSN at XXXX.
+More recently, I returned to school to fully prepare for your program and completed several graduate-level courses in my field.
+I now feel strongly that I am at my optimal level of maturity and have an enormous drive to excel as a full-time graduate student bound for the MSN degree at XXXX.

-I have had my heart set on becoming a Family Nurse Practitioner long before I started studying nursing in college.
-I especially look forward to doing research in the area of healthcare disparities as it relates to race, lower socioeconomic status and environmental stressors.
-After graduating from your program, I would like to continue working in a teaching hospital for my first 5 years or so as a Family Nurse Practitioner.
+I had my heart set on becoming a Family Nurse Practitioner long before studying nursing in college.
+I look forward to researching healthcare disparities related to race, lower socioeconomic status, and environmental stressors.
+After graduating from your program, I want to continue working in a teaching hospital for my first five years as a Family Nurse Practitioner.
 This will allow me to build my practical foundation and skill set.
-Within time, I want very much to increasingly dedicate my professional energies to helping provide targeted health care programs for our underserved populations in inner city settings.
-I also have the dream of continuing my studies further at some point, building upon research in your program, so that I might someday experience the joys of teaching.
+Over time, I want to increasingly dedicate my professional energies to helping provide targeted healthcare programs for our underserved populations in inner-city settings.
+I also dream of continuing my studies at some point, building upon research in your schedule so I might someday experience the joys of teaching.

-For the short term, I plan to continue to loyally serve in my present position as a Link Nurse for my unit as serve on our educational committee.
-I am working actively as well on improving my Spanish, especially oral communication, since I see as critically important in many urban health care settings.
-I also place a high priority on volunteer work and I have invested long hours at several shelters for victims of domestic violence.
-I was also very involved at getting people registered to vote.
-These experiences have served to underscore my conviction that meeting our patients’ needs can often involve such basis things shelter, clothing, food, as well as family dynamics and health issues.
-In the low income areas where I work, we are seeing increases of non-compliance and high levels of repeat admissions.
-Many of these patients do not have insurance and tend, therefore, to stop taking their medication.
+I plan to continue to loyally serve in my present position as a Link Nurse for my unit and serve on our educational committee for the short term.
+I am improving my Spanish, primarily in oral communication, which is critically important in many urban healthcare settings.
+I also prioritize volunteer work, and I have invested long hours at several shelters for victims of domestic violence.
+I was also very involved in getting people registered to vote.
+These experiences have underscored my conviction that meeting our patients’ needs can often involve such basic things as shelter, clothing, food, family dynamics, and health issues.
+In the low-income areas where I work, we see increases in non-compliance and high levels of repeat admissions.
+Many patients do not have insurance and tend to stop taking their medication.
 They just come through the Emergency Room door.
-My deep and abiding chagrin at this inefficiency and human toll has motivated me to want to advance as a nursing professional and stay very much engaged with fixing a largely broken system.
+My deep and abiding chagrin at this inefficiency and the human toll has motivated me to want to advance as a nursing professional and stay very engaged in fixing a primarily broken system.

-I have worked as a Public Health Nurse with the Bureau for Children with Medical Handicaps’ Program, providing home visits with at risk families.
-I provided early identifications and recommendations for children with potentially handicapping conditions.
-I saw myself as the child’s advocate and found enormous satisfaction coordinating their services.
-My special qualities include integrity, compassion and dedication to the field of nursing and patient care.
-The greatest contribution that I might be able to make to society would be to serve as an advocate or voice for minority at risk-youth by using my influence and education as a nurse to help make their lives a little less dangerous.
-I want to help other women and would like to someday start my own non-profit organization that caters to underserved women that have been abused by their mate.
-I would also like to be engaged at some point in research concerning the needs of teen mothers in our inner cities.
+I have worked as a Public Health Nurse with the Bureau for Children with Medical Handicaps Program, providing home visits to at-risk families.
+I offered early identification and recommendations for children with potentially handicapping conditions.
+I saw myself as the child’s advocate and found enormous satisfaction in coordinating their services.
+My unique qualities include integrity, compassion, and nursing and patient care dedication.
+The most significant contribution I could make to society would be to serve as an advocate or voice for at-risk youth by using my influence and education as a nurse to help make their lives a little less dangerous.
+I want to help other women and would like to start a non-profit organization to help victims of domestic violence.
+At some point, I would also like to research the needs of teen mothers in our inner cities.

-I seek a very full lifetime of professional and volunteer service that is interwoven in the quest to provide adequate preventative education and community resources.
-I hope to inspire women to follow their educational dreams while also encouraging them as parents.
-I want to empower women by helping them complete and/or further their education and achieve financial security, even independence, all the while promoting healthy lifestyles/habits for them and their children.
+I seek a complete professional and volunteer service interwoven with the quest to provide adequate preventative education and community resources.
+I hope to inspire women to follow their educational dreams while encouraging them as parents.
+I want to empower women by helping them complete and further their education and achieve financial security and independence while promoting healthy lifestyles/habits for them and their children.